Copart Fee Calculator

 --

-- Environmental Fee: a small flat fee (around $15)
+- Environmental Fee: a flat ~$15 on every sold lot

-- Broker Fee: optional, charged when you buy through a licensed broker because the general public often cannot buy directly
+- Broker Fee: optional, only if you're bidding through a licensed broker because your state restricts public access

 | Winning Bid Range | Estimated Buyer Fee |